 - "No cause" evictions where the lease has expired or there is no lease.
 Click to learn more about No-Cause Notices.

 Click the above links for forms and more information or click to visit Eviction & Housing Forms.

 CAUTION!
 If you're trying to evict a tenant or a former owner after the foreclosure sale of a residential property, click to visit Eviction Issues Related to Foreclosure.
 If you're trying to evict a tenant who rents a mobile home lot, there are different notices that apply.
 Click to visit Mobile Homes.

-All eviction notices must be "served" (delivered to the tenant) in one of the three following ways:
+All eviction notices must be "served" (delivered to the tenant) by a constable, sheriff, licensed process server, or agent of an attorney licensed in Nevada, in one of the three following ways:

 - Serving the tenant personally, in the presence of a witness.
 (NRS 40.280(1)(a).)